japila-books/apache-spark-internals/docs/scheduler/MapOutputTrackerMaster.md

 removeOutputsOnHost...FIXME

-removeOutputsOnHost is used when DAGScheduler is requested to xref:scheduler:DAGScheduler.adoc#removeExecutorAndUnregisterOutputs[removeExecutorAndUnregisterOutputs] and xref:scheduler:DAGScheduler.adoc#handleWorkerRemoved[handle a worker removal].
+removeOutputsOnHost is used when DAGScheduler is requested to scheduler:DAGScheduler.md#removeExecutorAndUnregisterOutputs[removeExecutorAndUnregisterOutputs] and scheduler:DAGScheduler.md#handleWorkerRemoved[handle a worker removal].

 == [[removeOutputsOnExecutor]] Deregistering Shuffle Outputs Associated with Executor